 Slow parenting isn’t about less work or doing nothing.
 It actually can be more work because you have to be thoughtful by being proactive – instead of reactive.
 It’s about setting rules that family and family time are treasured and come first, and then sticking to those rules.
 It’s the idea of slowing down long enough to actually ask the question… “Do we like what we are doing and how we are doing it?”

 Sounds simple and easy, right?
 Maybe, maybe not.
 Paring down to the essentials means making hard choices.
 It can mean going against the grain when everyone else’s kid is doing multiple after school activities and you and your child have chosen one after school activity or none.
-(I often struggle with this one personally).
+(I often struggle with over-scheduling personally).
 Slow parenting requires you to get over the notion that you or your child is “missing out” on something.
 Ultimately, whatever that something is, with slow parenting you’re gaining something else – precious and quality time together.

 How To Start Slow Parenting